 Consumer financing enables customers to bring home big-ticket items –– like powered wheelchairs, stairlifts, lift chairs, home elevators, vehicle adaptive equipment, and more –– the same day they walk into your store or visit your site for the first time.
 With consumer financing from United Consumer Financial Services, customers apply at checkout.
 Within minutes, they receive a notice of approval.
 Then, UCFS provides payment directly to the business within a few days, eliminating lapses in cashflow and your customer repays their loan in low monthly payments to UCFS for the life of the loan.

 Many mobility businesses have begun offering consumer financing options to serve a larger demographic of customers.
-With financing through UCFS, you can move more inventory and provide life-changing mobility aids to your customers, even for customers with lower credit quality or their ability to pay in full.
+With financing through UCFS, you can move more inventory and provide life-changing mobility aids to your customers, even for customers with lower credit quality or cannot pay in full.

 As you can see, the medical mobility industry anticipates change on the horizon.
-With the greater patient need and device innovation, medical mobility equipment companies are uniquely positioned to truly improve their patients’ quality of life.
+With the greater patient need and device innovation, medical mobility equipment companies are uniquely positioned to improve their patients’ quality of life truly.

 When you’re ready to provide financing options that make mobility and independence accessible to more patients regardless of income, contact the team at United Consumer Financial Services.
 Our staff is happy to begin your application to offer consumer financing!